Stephany Folsom: Career

-In December 2015, Folsom was hired to polish the script for Thor: Ragnarok.
-Before the film's release, Folsom was denied a writing credit on the film by the Writers Guild of America.
-Folsom publicly lambasted the decision on Twitter, writing "Marvel gave me 'story by' credit on THOR RAGNAROK and the writers' guild denied me the credit due to guild regulations."
+In December 2015, Folsom was hired to polish the script for Thor: Ragnarok (2017).
+Before the film's release, she was denied a writing credit by the Writers Guild of America (WGA).
+Folsom publicly lambasted the decision on Twitter, writing "Marvel gave me 'story by' credit on THOR RAGNAROK and the writers' guild denied me the credit due to guild regulations ...
+There's something very wrong when a major corporation is doing more to protect your interests than your own guild."
 Folsom was later hired to write two episodes ("The High Tower" and "Secrets and Holograms") for Star Wars Resistance.
 Folsom was the first female writer to work on the series.

-In January 2018, Folsom was hired to write a new screenplay for Toy Story 4 with Andrew Stanton.
+In January 2018, Folsom was hired to write a new screenplay for Toy Story 4 (2019) with Andrew Stanton.
 The screenplay was a finalist for the 45th annual Humanitas Prize in the Family Feature Film Category.
 In November 2018, it was announced that Folsom would write the screenplay for This is Jane, a film adaptation of The Story of Jane: The Legendary Underground Feminist Abortion Service by Laura Kaplan.
 The project was set to star Michelle Williams.

-In November 2019, Folsom was hired as a consulting producer on Amazon Studios' The Lord of the Rings: The Rings of Power, for which she also wrote the first two episodes.
-Earlier that year, Folsom was hired to write for the television adaptation of Brian K. Vaughan's comic book series, Paper Girls.
-However, in July 2021, Folsom officially departed her position as co-showrunner and would no longer be involved with the series.
+In July 2019, Folsom was hired as the head writer and executive producer for the television adaptation of Brian K. Vaughan's comic book series, Paper Girls produced by Amazon Studios.
+That same month, Folsom was hired as a consulting producer on Amazon Studios' The Lord of the Rings: The Rings of Power, for which she served as an episode writer.
+By July 2021, Folsom officially departed her position as co-showrunner for Paper Girls.

 In August 2022, Folsom was hired to write an upcoming television adaptation of King Kong for Disney+.